Pokémon Picross (Game Boy Color)

 |This game was never completed and/or given a public release.|

-The GBC Pokémon Picross is, as the name suggests, a Pokémon-filled Picross game, using a similar (if not identical) engine as Picross 2.
-The idea of combining Pokémon and Picross dates back to at least 1997, as a Picross minigame is present (albeit inaccessible) in the version of Pokémon Gold and Silver that was playable at that year's Spaceworld event, using a setup similar to those of prior Game Boy Picross games.
+Pokémon Picross is, as the name suggests, a Pokémon-filled Picross game, using a similar (if not identical) engine as Jupiter's earlier Picross 2.
+While this game is from 1999, the idea of combining Pokémon and Picross dates back to at least 1997, as a Picross minigame is present (albeit inaccessible) in the version of Pokémon Gold and Silver that was playable at that year's Spaceworld event, using a setup similar to those of prior Game Boy Picross games.

-For whatever reason, the game was cancelled despite being fully finished and having passed through lot check, though the idea was later resurrected for the 3DS by the same developer.
-The GBC iteration, meanwhile, never saw the light of day until September 2020, when the final build was leaked online.
+For whatever reason, the game was cancelled despite being finished and having passed through Nintendo's lot check.
+While the idea was later resurrected and released for the 3DS by the same developer, this first iteration never saw the light of day until September 2020, when the final build was leaked online.
+An English fan translation is available.

 Enable Game Genie code 155-B3B-E6E, then press Start at the title screen.